openvinotoolkit/openvino_notebooks/notebooks/238-deeployd-if/README.md

 >**Note**: Please be aware that a machine with at least 32GB of RAM is necessary to run this example.

+The [second notebook](238-deep-floyd-if-optimize.ipynb) is about the optimization by 8-bit post-training quantization and weights compression and consists of the following steps:
+1. Compress weights of the converted OpenVINO text encoder from the [first notebook](238-deep-floyd-if.ipynb) with NNCF.
+2. Quantize the converted stage_1 and stage_2 U-Nets from the [first notebook](238-deep-floyd-if.ipynb) with NNCF.
+2. Check the model result using text prompts from the [first notebook](238-deep-floyd-if.ipynb) .
+3. Compare model size of converted and optimized models.
+4. Compare performance of converted and optimized models.

+>**Note**: NNCF performs optimizations within the OpenVINO IR.
+It is required to run the first notebook before running the second notebook.

 # Installation Instructions